 4. The “20 + 20 + 20 Formula“

 The 20 + 20 + 20 Formula is an interesting way to jump start your productivity.
 Empire’s Fort Lauderdale receptionist, Odaira, lives by this formula and says, “This formula has allowed to keep my mind, body, and soul leveled.
 After doing the necessary steps in the formula, I’m ready to tackle any challenges or obstacles life wants to throw at me.
 It’s a nice way to get up and set the tone for the day!”

 For those of you who don’t know, the 20 + 20 + 20 formula is Robin Sharma’s morning routine.
-Robin Sharma is a famed author and motivational speaker, and describes the rule as putting your brain in gear, giving you more focus and stamina, and helping you be relaxed and motivated all day.
-The first 20 minutes of your day should be spent doing exercise, the second 20 minutes reviewing your goals and daily plan, and the last 20 minutes to read something inspiring or listen to audio-books so you outperform who you were yesterday.
+Robin Sharma is a famed motivational speaker that describes the rule as putting your brain in gear, giving you more focus and stamina, and helping you be relaxed and motivated all day.
+The first 20 minutes of your day should be spent exercising, the second 20 minutes to review your goals and daily plan, and the last 20 minutes to read something inspiring or listen to audio-books to outperform who you were yesterday.
 Odaira vouches for it, as she says it’s helped her immensely to execute her daily and long term goals.